 Take a digestive enzyme

-Even after every single possible precaution, I always take the digestive enzyme, GluteGuard before eating food not prepared in my own house.
-You want to take this enzyme prior to eating so it can be released in your small intestine.
-This will help to breakdown the gluten that may be accidentally ingested.
+Even after every single possible precaution, I always take the digestive enzyme GluteGuard before eating food not prepared in my own house.
+It can be helpful in minimising the risk of experiencing those nasty symptoms from accidentally consuming hidden gluten.
 Whilst GluteGuard is not a replacement for a gluten free diet, it’s just one more opportunity to keep yourself safe and well!
 Please do all research necessary before incorporating any supplements into your diet.
 Personally, I take GluteGuard, available online world-wide.
 See below for our holiday promo code!

 Arrange the gluten free food first